Photo: Tyler Roemer.

 Most commonly seen: March-May

-This species with striking plumage migrates irregularly: choosing to stay in northern coniferous forests year-round, or migrate far south if northern cone crops are poor.
+This species with striking plumage migrates irregularly.
+It can stay in northern forests year-round, or migrate far south if northern cone crops are poor.
 In the West, these birds migrate to lower elevations in winter.

 Length: 7.75-8.5"